meln5674/kink/README.md

 ### Single-node

 If having two nodes is still two heavyweight, you can use a single-node setup by adding `--set worker.replicaCount=0,controlplane.defaultTaint=false`.
 For obvious reasons, this will not work with RKE2.

+### ReadWriteMany Storage

+If your parent cluster supports ReadWriteMany storage, you can leverage this in your KinK cluster as well by adding `--set sharedPersistence.enabled=true`.
+By default, KinD does not support this.
+You can use `hack/add-kind-shared-storage.sh` to add this support.
+If your KinD cluster has multiple nodes, you wil need an idential host mount on all KinD nodes.